AlexChaloner/Transformer-Model-Summaries/pages/albert.md

 ### Pre-training Method

 **Masked Language Modelling:**
 N-gram masking, maximum n-gram of three.
-Authors cite this to [Joshi et al 2019][Joshi et al 2019].
+Authors cite this to [Joshi et al 2019].

 1. Choose 15% of tokens to mask according to N-gram masking distribution for contiguous tokens.
 2. Of these chosen token blocks, replace 80% with special token \[MASK\], 10% with a random token from vocabulary, and 10% with the same token.